Back to Catalogue

 These can make a financial app design feel more approachable to users who aren’t finance experts.

 Users should instantly see what matters most: their account balances, budget status, upcoming bills, etc. A good expense tracker UX shows key information through visual cues like charts or progress bars.
-For example, a budgeting app might show a monthly spending bar filling up as the user spends.
+For example, a budgeting app might show a monthly spending bar filling up as the user spends — a more than straightforward fintech UI aid, if you ask us.

 FREEBIE CTA Grey 1